framps/raspiBackupDoc/en/src/general-options.md

 ### -g: Progress bar

-This option displays a progress bar during backup and restore. is displayed.
+This option displays a progress bar during backup and restore.
 No progress bar is available for `tar` backups.

 | Option name | Default | In installer | Configuration name |
 |-------------|----------|--------------|--------------------|